filecoin-project/lotus-docs/content/en/docs/storage-providers/snap-deals/index.md

 Storage providers earn rewards in two ways:

 1. Committing storage space to the network.
-1. Charging clients fees for storing data.
+1. Charging client's fees for storing data.

 Most of the storage available on the Filecoin network, also known as _committed capacity_, is storing _dummy data_.
 If there aren't any users that want to store something at the time that the sector is committed, then the storage provider fills in the binary space with lots of `0`s.
 This means that a large portion of the storage available on the Filecoin network isn't being used for anything particularly important.